 Animal Transport Laws in US

 Luckily the laws regarding the transport of domestic pets have been relaxed a little for both America and Canada, meaning that the process is now fairly straightforward.
 For animals entering the US from the UK there is no quarantine period and a PETS passport is not necessary, although it is recommended just to make the process smoother and hassle-free.
 A rabies vaccination is not necessary either as the UK has maintained its rabies-free stance but you may decide to get one anyway, just in case and again, just to prevent any delays or hassle.
 As a general rule, there are no restrictions on bringing domestic cats into the United States, for dogs please note you should ensure that your dog is at least 6 months old and has been microchipped to ISPO standards.

 The US laws listed here largely cover domestic pets such as dogs and cats.
 If you wish to import other animals to the US then you will need to carefully read their animal import guide on the APHIS website.

 Many specialist pet airlines will handle the whole process for you including any travel documentation that you might need.
 They will communicate with the major airlines to book your pet onto the most suitable flight and will ensure that the crate and bedding meets strict custom regulations.
 They will also collect and drop off your pet.
 As with any service though, you do pay for the privilege.
-Costs vary depending on the package you’ve chosen and the size of the pet but don’t be surprisedby a quote that is over £1,000.
+Costs vary depending on the package you’ve chosen and the size of the pet but don’t be surprised by a quote that is over £1,000.
 It’s always best to compare quotes and only choose recommended pet airlines where you can.
 Try PetAir UK or Airpets.